DNS-Hackathon/.github/profile/README.md

 It took place over a weekend (15-16 March) in the lovely offices of Netnod which are located in the famous area [Filmstaden](https://en.wikipedia.org/wiki/Filmstaden) Solna, once one of the most modern film studios of its time in Europe.

-[Netnod](https://www.netnod.se/), together with [DNS-OARC](https://www.dns-oarc.net/) and [RIPE NCC](https://www.ripe.net/), hosted 7 projects teams and their project results and presentations can be found on this page.
+[Netnod](https://www.netnod.se/), together with [DNS-OARC](https://www.dns-oarc.net/) and [RIPE NCC](https://www.ripe.net/), hosted 7 project teams and their project results and presentations can be found on this page.

 A summary of the results was presented at the Netnod Meeting (18-19 March), link coming soon!